lubeda/EspHoMaTriXv2/README.md

 **This feature is only available on ESP32 platform!!!!!**

 For 8x32 images as text.
-You can generate these images with, e.g., [Pixel Bitmap Creator (8x32)](https://pixelit.bastelbunker.de/PixelCreator)
+You can generate these images with, e.g., [Pixel Bitmap Creator (8x32)](https://pixelit.bastelbunker.de/PixelCreator) or just open bitmap-convert.html in your browser and select images you want.
+For good results the images should have a ratio of 4x1 or 1x1 to look good on your display.
+For better results you could add black borders as needed to your image.

 ###### service via API